JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 ## Qualitative Results

 We also qualitatively inspect the highest and lowest scoring clusters.
-Discriptions are shown in Table 4.
+Descriptions are shown in Table 4.

 High scoring data is largely intuitive - educational data with clear explanations, logic, and grounded answers.
-It also shows that data containing unit conversions, and other paird information, is important for learning problem solving primitives; however, it is worth noting this may be specific to the kinds of downstream tasks in OpenHermes 2.5.
+It also shows that data containing unit conversions, and other paired information, is important for learning problem solving primitives; however, it is worth noting this may be specific to the kinds of downstream tasks in OpenHermes 2.5.

 The lowest scoring examples also contain some clusters that are easily understood to be low quality: lists of dictionary pages and low context job postings, in addition to pop culture "slop".
 However, a surprising amount of low-level programming data is also deemed very low quality.
 We hypothesize this is due to the fact that the model is too weak to make use of this data, in addition to the fact that it is minimally present in OpenHermes 2.5.